Mezba1312/Caught-the-Thief-Game/README.md

 This layout should make the rules clear and engaging for anyone reading your GitHub README, explaining each role's point acquisition and round-by-round progression in detail.

+There has still some lackings.I will try to improve it and make the game more smooth and user friendly.I will also try to make the UI more attractive and beautiful